frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 Nothing answered.

-I reached deeper, but the Name scattered like dust through my fingers.
-I had asked too much.
-Taken too much.
-Stone was patient.
-Stone was deep.
-And I had nothing left to give it.
+I reached deeper still, but the Name slipped away like sand through my fingertips.
+Stone speaks slowly.
+It demands patience.
+It requires a quiet mind to hear its slow song.
+And I had nothing quiet left in me.
+Only pain.
+Only desperation.
+Only the ragged edges of a breaking body.

 I turned my focus downward, reaching for something close.
 Something already awake and hungry.
 The flames painting the courtyard spoke to me in their crackling voice, and I knew their name the way you know a song you learned as a child.

 Fire does not need coaxing.
 Fire only needs permission.
 I spoke its name, and the flames leapt like hounds released from leash, racing across the field toward the distant siege engine.
 The mangonel’s crew saw them coming but had no time to run.
-The fire found the ropes first, those thick hemp lines that held the great arm drawn back.
-It kissed them.
-Caressed them.
+The fire pounced upon them.
+Ravaged them.
 Consumed them.

 The ropes snapped with sounds like bowstrings breaking.
 The mangonel’s arm lurched, shuddered, then fell slack.
 The stone rolled free from its cradle, tumbling down to thud against the earth with a sound like a body falling.
-Dead weight.
-Useless.
+Dead weight, useless.

 The mechanism itself groaned as fire climbed its frame, finding footholds in the wooden supports.
 Smoke rose thick and black.
-The crew scattered as flames claimed what was left, running from the wreckage of their siege engine.
+The crew that could scattered as flames claimed what was left, running from the wreckage of their siege engine.

-They would not return.
-Not today.

 “Kvothe.”
 Sim’s voice reached me from somewhere far away.

 I tried to answer, but the words tangled in my throat.
 My legs buckled.
 Sim caught me before I hit the floor, lowering me against the wall with surprising gentleness.

 “I’ve got you,” he said quietly.

-Outside, Fascino’s voice cut through the din, smooth as silk, sharp as a blade.

-“Still standing, are you?” he called.
-“Your tower’s a corpse on its feet.
-Look around you.
-Tell me, was this worth it?”

-I gave him no answer.
-What was the point of trading words with a man who pretended to stand above the ruin?
-Instead, I turned back to the others, the ones preparing for the next assault.
-Blood had begun to seep through the bandages on my shoulder, slow and steady.
-My voice, when it came, was soft but certain, meant only for Sim.
-“Whatever you need, I’ll still be here.”

 ### ~ ~ ~